AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

   data.
 OpenImageIO's OpenEXR writer will silently convert data in formats (including the common UINT8 and UINT16 cases) to HALF data for output.

+* Subsampled channels are not supported with the exception of reading luminance-chroma images with vertical and horizontal sampling rates of 2.
+  This limited support does not work when OpenEXR's C Core API in used, only when OpenEXR's C++ API is used.
+Furthermore, it does not work in combination with tiles, multiple subimages, mipmapping, or deep pixels.

 |